 At this point, I should suggest that this specific name identification challenge may be one of the greatest you will come across.
 It is aggravated by the fact that many families chose to use the same given names as kings or biblical names, and sorting them all out often requires that you have to expand your research to include researching other, adjacent families with the same family name.
 And yes, this ends up being missionary duty, that is, you are finding and identifying people who are not in your own tree.
 This happens.

-Did I ever promise you this research stuff was easy, or that it always worked out in the end?
-I didn't, and it doesn't.
+Did I ever tell you or promise you this research stuff was easy, or that it always worked out in the end?
+I didn’t, and it doesn’t.

 Q10.
 What are some methods for finding ancestors who lived before 1850?

 A10.
 In some ways, to answer that question, you have to understand more about what happened during that earlier time period in America.
-I made note earlier in this book about a free online Yale course dedicated to the time period of the American Revolution by Professor Joanne Freeman, and I think programs like that are extremely helpful.
+I made note earlier in the book ‘ABCs of Family Research’ about a free online Yale course dedicated to the time period of the American Revolution, and taught by Professor Joanne Freeman.
+I think programs like that are extremely helpful.
 I also believe that college courses in American history are of value, as are written histories from that time period.

 Also, finding ancestors often depends on where the ancestor lived and died, and/or how common the family name is.
-I often look in the earlier printed town histories and family histories that are now available online, and maybe on this website also.
+I often look in the earlier printed town histories and family histories that are now available online at Highlander.com and other sites.
 This is often effective for families with common names, but of course, if the family name is something like Schmidlap, I probably would not expect to find a written family history.
-And, if one of the daughters married into a family that does have a family history book, then search in that family's history book for clues.
+And, if one of the Schmidlap daughters married into a family that does have a family history book, then search in that family’s history book for clues.

-Assuming that the individual (or the parents) you are looking for came from Europe, he or she came by ship, so look for ships passenger lists.
-Note that many early ship’s records have been lost, but this is still a worthwhile effort.
-Also try to determine where the individual came from and may have landed, because many of the earlier ships worked on regular east/west trips.
+Assuming that the individual (or the parents) you are looking for came from Europe, he or she came by ship, so it is wise to look through ships passenger lists.
+Note that, unfortunately, many early ship’s records have been lost, but this is still often a worthwhile search effort.
+Also, try to determine where the individual came from and may have landed, because many of the earlier ships worked on regular east/west trips.